-- International students withdrawing from the College or Conservatory for either medical or nonmedical reasons must schedule an appointment with their international advisor during drop-in hours.
-Please note that international students in F-1 status will affect their immigration status by withdrawing from the college.
+- International students withdrawing from the College or Conservatory for either medical or nonmedical reasons must schedule an appointment (login required) with their international advisor during drop-in hours (login required).
+Please note that international students in F-1 status will affect their immigration status by withdrawing from the institution.

 Students are encouraged to communicate with the Ofﬁce of Retention and Student Success regarding their academic standing as it relates to their withdrawal from the institution (medical or nonmedical).